 - White noise can reduce stress.
 Though babies don’t experience the “I have a work deadline I just can’t make” kind of stress, babies do experience stress.
 Why?
 Because of the newness of everything, because of being overtired, because of over-stimulation.
 Anything we can do to alleviate stressors in an over-stimulating world helps.
 White noise provides one easy answer!

 - White noise is easy to implement.
 The best part is it can be free!
 A simple box fan will work.
 If you want to buy a machine, the Graco 2S00 Sound Machine gets good reviews from parents.
-If you have an iPhone, you can download a free app like Relax Melodies, which allows you mix a variety of sounds, and run the app all night, or you can try out one of the many white noise playlists and albums on Spotify, like this one:
+If you have an iPhone, you can download a free app like Relax Melodies or myNoise, which allow you mix a variety of sounds, and run the app all night, or you can try out one of the many white noise playlists and albums on Spotify, like this one:

 But when research claiming white noise might actually be harmful was recently published in the journal Pediatrics, alarm bells were sounded in parent circles.
 In the face of hundreds of scientifically sound studies to the contrary, how could this new research prove lulling noise is dangerous?
 Here’s my analysis: